thesp0nge/dawnscanner/Roadmap.md

 * adding test for CVE-2005-1992
 * adding test for CVE-2004-0755
 * adding test for CVE-2004-0983

+## Version 1.2.0

+* adding test for RoRCheatSheet\_2
+* adding test for RoRCheatSheet\_3
+* adding test for RoRCheatSheet\_5
+* adding test for RoRCheatSheet\_6
+* adding test for RoRCheatSheet\_9
+* adding test for RoRCheatSheet\_10
+* adding test for RoRCheatSheet\_11
+* adding test for RoRCheatSheet\_12
+* adding test for RoRCheatSheet\_13
+* adding test for RoRCheatSheet\_14
+* adding test for RoRCheatSheet\_15
+* adding test for RoRCheatSheet\_16
+* preliminary javascript support
+* adding test for CVE-2011-4969  XSS in jquery < 1.6.2
+* detect stored XSS in Rails applications
+* detect reflected XSS in Rails applications
+* detect insecure direct object reference in Rails applications
+* detect SQLi in Sinatra applications
+* detect SQLi in Padrino applications
+* detect sinks for XSS in Padrino applications
+* detect reflected XSS in Padrino applications
+* detect stored XSS in Sinatra applications
+* detect stored XSS in Padrino applications
+* detect insecure direct object reference in Sinatra applications
+* detect insecure direct object reference in Padrino applications
+* support ERB for in detect\_views (for both Sinatra and Padrino)
+* integration with [codesake.com](http://codesake.com) with a public available APIs to be consumed by codesake beta users.
 * dedicated web site under dawn.codesake.com
 * detect SQLi in Rails applications
 * integration with [codesake.com](http://codesake.com) with a public available